Kagethelephant/dotfiles/README.md

 - LiveGrep - More effiecient grep (ripgrep)
 - r - Statistics tool
 - CMake - Used to build C based projects
+- make - cmake uses this to create the make files
 - SFML - C++ graphics library
+- base-devel - includes GCC, G++ and other essential packages for comiler software
 - Meslo nerd font - used for UI because it has more unicode characters
 - jetbrains nerd font - Font I use for kitty (I like the icons and font better for coding)
 - npm - Node package manager, biggest package manager (used for neovim plugins)